 1.4 Terms in bold are defined in clause 24.

 New Meridian customers

 2.1 There are a number of ways in which you can become a Meridian customer.
 You will become a customer in relation to a premises if you:

 2.2 The information you provide to us in applying to become a Meridian customer must be accurate and not misleading.
-If you do not comply with this clause, you will be in breach of a material term of this agreement so we may disconnect your electricity supply without notice in accordance with clause 13.7.
+If the information you provide to us contains a material error, you will be in breach of a material term of this agreement so we may, without notice, either change the pricing plan you are on to a plan you are eligible for (taking into account the revised information) or disconnect your electricity supply in accordance with clause 13.7.